 • HR professionals

-Margie has created and presented seminars/webinars for many compliance institutes.
-These national training providers, offer compliance training to professionals, business owners and companies interested in having their company compliant with workplace and industry regulations.
-Margie holds professional human resources certification (PHR) from the HR Certification Institution (HRCI) and SHRM-CP certification from the Society for Human Resources Management.
-Margie has completed the Certified Compliance and Ethics Professional training and is a member of the Society of Corporate Compliance & Ethics (SCCE).
+Additionally, she is working on international compliance initiatives like international privacy issues, drafting & implementing policies, reviewing and amending global employment policies, cross-border reductions in force and restructurings, multi-jurisdictional employee investigations, immigration, global diversity programs, expatriate legal issues, and General Data Protection Regulations (GDPR).
+She has created and presented seminars/webinars for many compliance institutes.
+These national training providers offer compliance training to professionals, business owners, and companies interested in having their company compliant with workplace and industry regulations.
+Margie holds Professional Human Resources certification (PHR) from the HR Certification Institution (HRCI) and SHRM-CP certification from the Society for Human Resources Management.
+She has completed the Certified Compliance and Ethics Professional training and is a member of the Society of Corporate Compliance & Ethics (SCCE).